Would you like to learn in an environment that is totally focused on your educational, vocational, and spiritual development?

 To experience it for yourself, plan a campus visit and see how SLCC is educating Christians and graduating leaders!

 Throughout the school year there are special functions designed to contribute to the growth of the student, or of the people who support SLCC.
 In addition to the regular events listed below there are special events sponsored by the Student Government Association as well as events hosted by our staff and faculty.

 New Student Orientation is held prior to the start of each semester.
-New students are introduced to the College and informational sessions are given to help them become acclimated to their new surroundings.
-Placement testing may be required before registering for classes.
+New students are introduced to the college and informational sessions are given to help them become acclimated to their new surroundings.
 Orientation is required for new students.

 Family Day is a chance for family members to spend a day with the students worshiping chapel, attending classes, and seeing campus together.

 In addition to serving weekly in a church setting, students are encouraged to serve together as a college family during the fall Service Day.

 Alumni Homecoming is celebrated by the alumni in November.
 There is usually a special chapel, and an alumni banquet.
 Homecoming is planned by the alumni steering committee.

 Men’s Day is held a Saturday in March and brings men together from area churches for fellowship, worship, teaching and preaching.